Vini2/phables/docs/index.md

 Existing viral identification tools run contigs through a pre-trained model and predict whether or not they are of viral origin.
 However, contigs do not necessarily represent complete genomes as viral assemblies are not always perfect.
 Most of the existing metagenomic binning tools are optimised for bacterial metagenomes and cannot handle viral metagenomes efficiently.

-We observed circular components in viral metagenome assembly graphs as shown below (visualisations obtained from [Bandage](https://rrwick.github.io/Bandage/)), suggesting that viral genomes are fragmented and variants exist.
+We observed circular and linear components in viral metagenome assembly graphs as shown below (visualisations obtained from [Bandage](https://rrwick.github.io/Bandage/)), suggesting that viral genomes are fragmented and variant genomes exist.

 ![](images/components.png)